Carrier-to-Noise Ratio in the LEO, MEO, and GEO Zones

 7. Verify the scenario name and location.

-You will be using a walker constellation to model the constellation of LEO satellites.
+You will use a Walker constellation to model the constellation of LEO satellites.
 Each satellite will have a hemispherical nadir pointing antenna.
 In order to define the walker constellation, you first need to create a "seed" satellite to define the general orbital parameters.

 Type Description